cardanoz/constitution/constitution-23.md

 GAL-02 (y) *govActionLifetime* must not exceed 15 epochs (75 days)

-GAL-04 (x - "should") *govActionLifetime* should be calibrated in human terms (eg 30 days, two weeks), to allow sufficient time for voting etc. to take place
+GAL-04 (x - "should") *govActionLifetime* should be calibrated in human terms (e.g., 30 days, two weeks), to allow sufficient time for voting etc. to take place

 GAL-05 (~ - no access to existing parameter values) *govActionLifetime*